Professor Maya H Buch

 - Position: Professor (Clinical)

-- Areas of expertise: Clinical and experimental research in rheumatoid arthritis (RA); Stratification of targeted therapies in RA; Cardiovascular (CV) pathology in immune-mediated inflammatory disease; Systemic sclerosis
+- Areas of expertise: Clinical and experimental research in rheumatoid arthritis (RA); Targeted therapies in RA; Cardiovascular (CV) pathology in immune-mediated inflammatory disease; Systemic sclerosis

 - Email: M.Buch@leeds.ac.uk